zeroDivZero/notes-javascript/notes/execution-context/execution-context.md

 ## Global Execution Context

 Default, created before executing any code.
-Context for any code not inside functions.
+Context for any code not inside funcs.

 Can think of as object, known as **global object**.
 In browser, it is `window` object.